themitosan/R3ditor/README.md

 ## How to update
 - Just click on "Check for updates" and follow the instructions!

+## Roadmap
+You can see what will be implemented in the future in our <a href="https://github.com/themitosan/R3ditor/blob/master/Roadmap.md">Roadmap</a>.<br>
+Detail: It does not show what has already been done, only things that are in progress or have already been implemented.

 ## Supported File Formats

 ### Bu00.sav (Saves) [WIP]